 - Healthy Target – allows you to track your progress on a daily basis as well as connect wearable devices and obtain actionable insights by the end of the week

-- Healthy Living – access to a daily lifestyle magazine where you get to know more about health tips, articles,quizzes, slideshows, fun facts, and recipes.
+- Healthy Living – access to a daily lifestyle magazine where you get to know more about health tips, articles, quizzes, slideshows, fun facts, and recipes.

-- Download WebMD on Android, iPhone, and iPad
+- Download WebMD on Android, or iPhone.

 - Refill by Scan – allows you to scan the barcode on your prescription bottle and pick up your refill in an hour; you will also get alerted when it’s time to refill your prescriptions